Brown University Pre-College Summer Program

 SELECTION & APPLICATION NEXT STEPS **time sensitive

-- 1. Member Program advisors and students should read overview of Summer@Brown and Leadership Institute and select which program they will be applying to.
+1. Member Program advisors and students should read overview of Summer@Brown and Leadership Institute or STEM and select which program they will be applying to.

-- 3. Complete Application Form and Essay – Your application provides basic information about you.
-In addition, students should be prepared to write an essay telling us:
+3. Complete Application Form and Essay – Your application provides basic information about you.
+In addition, students should be prepared to write an essay (250-500 words) telling us:

 **Advisors, the essay is the most important part of the application and needs to show thoughtfulness.
 Please proofread your students’ submission.

-- 5. Submit Academic Transcript – Applicants must submit a transcript that contains grades for current academic term and at least TWO previous academic years.
-Applicants will upload their transcript in the applicant portal after they have submitted their application form.
+5. Submit Academic Transcript – Applicants must submit a transcript that contains grades for current academic term and at least TWO previous academic years.
+Applicants will upload their transcript in the applicant portal as part of the application instead of waiting until after submission.

 **In some cases, additional application materials may be requested.
 Additional materials may include transcripts, essays, or teacher recommendations.
 Applications will not be reviewed by the Admission Review Committee until they are complete.
 Program admission does not guarantee enrollment in a specific course – students will select courses after they are accepted.